albertintech/apai/docs/congress/cmf/fema/house-member-guide.md

 The new system doesn't guarantee anyone's seat.
 It rewards different things than the old system rewarded.
 The members who recognize this early and adapt will have significant advantages over those who don't.

 The preparation window is approximately three years.
-That is a meaningful amount of time to rebuild a career strategy -- if you start when the Act is signed rather than when the First FEMA Election is announced.
+That is a meaningful amount of time to rebuild a career strategy -- if you start when the Act is signed rather than when the First CEMA Election is announced.

 ---